parth2608/NLP1/README.md

-# Natural-Language-Processing
+# NLP
-This repository contains the assignments/projects for the course CS 6120 - Natural Language Processing, carried out on various IDE like JetBrains DataSpell, Anaconda Jupyter Notebooks, and Google Colab.
+This repository contains the Sentiment Analysis on movie reviews using Naive Bayes.